snouhaud/dsnap-sync/README.md

 ## About

-`dsnap-sync` is implemented as a posix shell script (dash).
+`dsnap-sync` is designed to backup btrfs formated filesystems.
-It takes advantage of the specific functionality of a btrfs file system and makes it possible to backup data while sending incremental snapshots to another drive.
-It's fine to store to dives on a remote host (using ssh).
+It takes advantage of the specific snapshots functionality btrfs offers and combines it with managemnet functionality of snapper.

+`dsnap-sync` creates backups as btrfs-snapshots on a selectable target device.
-Plug in and mount any btrfs-formatted device you want your system to be backed up to (eg. local USB drive, remote RAID drives).
+Plug in and mount any btrfs-formatted device to your system.
+Supported devices may be either local USB drives, but can be as well remote accessible RAID drives.
+If possible the backup process will sending incremental snapshots the target drive.
+If the snapshot will be stored on a remote host, it is secured with ssh.

+The tool is implemented as a posix shell script, to keep the footprint small (dash).
-`dsnap-sync` will support interactive an time scheduled backup runs.
+`dsnap-sync` will support interactive and time scheduled backup runs.

+## Backup process

+For a backup run, and per default `dsnap-sync` will iterate through all defined snapper configurations found on your source system.
+If you prefer to just run on a specific configuration per call, you are free to select it using the 'config' option `-c`.

+For each selected snapper configuration `dsnap-sync`

+* will create an appropriate local snapshot and update the metadata
+* will transfer the snapshot using btrfs-send to the target device
+* will create and update the snapper configuration on the target
+* will update the metadata on the target device

+Usualy tools will document this proccess as a disk to disk (d2d) backup.
+If possible `dsnap-sync` will levarage btrfs-send capabilities to only send deltas.
+It will compare the snapshot data of the ongiong process with available snapshot data on the target device.

+### Interactive backups

-* An interactive run will request you to select a mounted btrfs device.
+An interactive run will request you to select a mounted btrfs device.
-You can pre-select the target drive via [command line options](https://github.com/wesbarnett/dsnap-sync#options).
+You can pre-select the target drive via [command line options](https://github.com/rzerres/dsnap-sync#options).
-Either use the UUID, the SUBVOLID or it's TARGET (read 'mount point').
+Either use a UUID, a SUBVOLID or a TARGET name (read 'mount point').

+### Scheduled backups

-* A scheduled run will take all needed parameters from config options.
+A scheduled run will take all needed parameters from config options.

-For a backup run, `dsnap-sync` will iterate through all defined snapper configurations found on your source system.
-If you prefer to just run on a specific configuration, you can select this using the 'config' option `-c`.
-For each selected configuration it will use snapper to create an appropriate local snapshot.

-We do also support systemd.timer units.
+`dsnap-sync` does support systemd.timer units.
 Please refer to related paragraph below.

 ## Requirements